 Misdemeanor: 6 months after all sanctions have ended.
 A CQH may also be available to those who acquire a certificate of achievement and employability and complete a tenant education, training, and readiness program while incarcerated (See ORC Section 2961.25). |

 A CQH application is filed with the Ohio common pleas court in your county of residence, or, if you live out of state, in the county where the offense occurred, or, if incarcerated, by completing certain programming.
-Detailed information can be found by contacting the Ohio Department of Rehabilitation and Correction (ODRC).
-For incarcerated individuals who wish to seek a CQH, see ORC Section 2961.25. |
+More information can be found found on the Ohio Department of Rehabilitation and Correction (ODRC) website: search for “CQH.”
+For incarcerated individuals who wish to seek a CQH, see also ORC Section 2961.25.
+The application form can be found on the Ohio Justice & Policy Center's website. |

 $50 filing fee plus court costs. |